wdawson/okta.github.io/_source/_posts/2018-03-21-dropwizard-oauth.md

 ## Integrate With Okta for OAuth 2.0

-Since one of Dropwizard’s goals is to make it easy to create RESTful applications, it provides support for creating OAuth 2.0 Resource Server.
+Since one of Dropwizard's goals is to make it easy to create RESTful applications, it provides support for creating OAuth 2.0 Resource Server.
 However, the actual implementation is just a stub and requires you to implement the actual handling of the access token.
 Okta has created an access token validation library (okta-jwt-verifier) to make it easy to plug this logic into any application.

 ### Create an Okta Account and Gather Credentials